nshew13/givers-and-gamers/tech-notes.md

       outputs or something that will allow me to move files _cross-platform_ from `dist/src/*` to `dist`.
-    * This limitation also currently means that the root index.html can't take advantage of Eleventy, because it ends up under `src` and, consequently, `dist/src`.
+    * This limitation also currently means that the root index.html can't take advantage of Eleventy (and Nunjucks), because it ends up under `src` and, consequently, `dist/src`.
 * Set Vite's `base` using dev/prod environment configuration from files (see https://stackoverflow.com/a/69041080/356016 and https://vitejs.dev/guide/env-and-mode.html)